dalbay/JavaScript/Ch11_Updating_Web_Pages_with_AJAX/README.md

       httpRequest = new XMLHttpRequest();
    }
    catch (requestError) {
-      document.getElementById("main").innerHTML = "Your↵
-         browser does not support this content";
+      document.getElementById("main").innerHTML = "Your browser does not support this content";
       return false;
    }
    return httpRequest;